Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* There is no direct way to find total length of multi dimensional array.
+* There is *no direct way to find total length of multi dimensional array*.
 But, indirectly we can find as follows:
 ```java
 x[0].length+x[1].length+x[2].length+....
 ```
 ## Anonymous Arrays
-* Sometimes we can declare an array without name.
-Such type of name less array is called anonymous array.
+* Sometimes we *can declare an array without name*.
+Such type of name less array is called *anonymous array*.
-* The main purpose of anonymous array is just for instant use (one time usage).
+* The *main purpose of anonymous array* is *just for instant use* (one time usage).
 * We can create anonymous array as follows
 ```java
 new int[] {10,20,30,40};
 ```
-* While creating anonymous array, we can not specify the size.
-Otherwise, we will get compile time error.
+* While *creating anonymous array*, we *can not specify the size*.
+Otherwise, we *will get compile time error*.
 ```java
 new int[4] {10,20,30,40};   //❌
 new int[] {10,20,30,40};    //✔
 ```
-* We can create multi-dimensional anonymous array also
+* We *can create multi-dimensional anonymous array also*.
 ```java
 new[][] {{10,20},{30,40,50}};
 ```